 The accompanying consolidated financial statements have been prepared by the Company, without audit, and reflect all adjustments which are, in the opinion of management, necessary for a fair statement of the results for the interim periods presented.
 The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial reporting and Securities and Exchange Commission (the "SEC") regulations.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
+Certain amounts previously presented for prior periods have been reclassified to conform to the current presentation.
 In the opinion of management, the consolidated financial statements reflect all adjustments (of a normal and recurring nature) which are necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods presented.
-The results of operations for the three months ended May 31, 2020 are not necessarily indicative of the results to be expected for the entire fiscal year.
+The results of operations for the three and six months ended August 31, 2020 are not necessarily indicative of the results to be expected for the entire fiscal year, or any other future period.